MiliC01/miliC01.github.io/_posts/2023-08-12-palmer-penguins.md

 Solutions:
 - Variables we desired to analyze from the two separate data sets were merged into one data set
 - Rows with NaN values were removed from the data set as well as rows with unknown values that were not listed as possible values or classifications for a variable.
-- Variables that involved dates were formatted and labelled as dates
+- Variables that involved dates were formatted and labeled as dates